bas-amop/PolarRoute-pipeline/docs/using.md

 ## Tips
 - Using any of the pipeline commands **does not** require sourcing of the pipeline's `pipeline.env` and `application.env` files beforehand, this is automatically handled by the pipeline.

 - Running the pipeline command from inside a pipeline directory does not require specifying the `<path-to-pipeline-directory>` argument.
 When this argument is missing, the pipeline assumes the use of the current working directory.
-For instance, if you are inside the pipeline directory, you can simple issue the command `pipeline status` to get the current status.
+For instance, if you are inside the pipeline directory, you can simply issue the command `pipeline status` to get the current status.